• Disease Overview

 Standard Therapies

-The treatment of Oculocerebral Syndrome with Hypopigmentation is directed toward the specific symptoms that are apparent in each individual.
+There is no cure or specific treatment.
+The treatment is symptomatic and supportive, and it is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, dentists, physicians who specialize in disorders of the eyes (ophthamologists), physicians who specialize in skin disorders (dermatologists), and other health care professionals may need to systematically and comprehensively plan an affected child's treatment.
+Pediatricians, dentists, physicians who specialize in disorders of the eyes (ophthalmologists), physicians who specialize in skin disorders (dermatologists), and other health care professionals may need to plan an affected child’s treatment systematically and comprehensively.

 Corrective glasses or contact lenses may be used to help improve vision.
-In some cases, eye surgery may be performed.
+In some patients, eye surgery may be performed.

 The size of the gums may be reduced with surgery.
-However, the enlargement may recur as more teeth emerge and/or when secondary teeth grow in, requiring subsequent surgery.
+However, the enlargement may recur as more teeth emerge and/or when secondary teeth grow in, requiring other surgeries.

-Early intervention is important to ensure that affected children with Oculocerebral Syndrome with Hypopigmentation reach their potential.
-Special services that may be beneficial to affected children may include special remedial education and other medical, social, and/or vocational services.
+Early intervention is important to ensure that affected children reach their potential.
+Special services that may be beneficial to affected children may include special remedial education and other medical, social and/or vocational services.

 • < Previous section